Caleb9/syno-photo-frame/README.md

 ## Why?

 I wanted to have a digital photo frame under my full control and accessing my photos stored on my NAS.
 Luckily I found [Syno-Photo-Frame](https://github.com/Caleb9/syno-photo-frame), which matched many of my needs.
-However, the Synology Photos API must've changed just before my first attempts at utilizing it and my background regarding internet protocols goes as far as setting up wifi on microcontrollers...
+However, at the time, the Synology Photos API must've changed just before my first attempts at utilizing it.
+I struggled debugging the problem, since I have almost no knowledge of internet based APIs...

 Hence I decided to switch to a different method of obtaining the photos, which quickly brought me to FTP.
-If kept in a local network it is usually safe and foremost it is a pretty simple protocol.</br>
+If kept in a local network it is usually safe and it is a pretty simple protocol to implement.</br>
 I also wanted to add a motionsensor based standby into the software.</br>

-Since this meant quite a restructure to the main software components, I created this fork.
+Since doing this meant restructuring many of the main software components, I created this fork to tinker with.
 Due to my lack of time and skill I can't upkeep the high quality of the original project, so please consider using [it](https://github.com/Caleb9/syno-photo-frame) instead.

 ## Setup